Puppet-Finland/ansible-collection-puppeteers-users/README.md

     authorized_key: '<ssh-key>'
 ```

-To create a user without a password:
+To create a user without a password and passwordless sudo:

 ```
 puppeteers_users_localusers:
   - name: devops
     password: '!'
     authorized_key: '<ssh-key>'
+    nopasswd: true
 ```

 To change the default shell (/bin/bash) for a user: